 Remove the wok from the heat and set aside for now.

-Melt the butter in a sauce pan over a low heat.
+Melt the butter in a saucepan over low heat.

 Add the flour and mix thoroughly to make a smooth roux.